michaelmagee/magee-MS1/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+* <span style="color:orange">If this section grows too long, you may want to split it off into a separate file and link to it from here.</span>

 ## Deployment